 Agios Prokopios with kids

 I found Agios Prokopios to be perfect for my 1-year-old.
-The main factor of this was the beach.
+The main factor in this was the beach.
 We had previously had problems with my daughter trying to eat stones on other Greek islands, but the sand on this beach had slightly larger grains and no stones.
-The sand also isn’t the type which sticks to you, so there’s a minimal mess when you get back to your accommodation.
+The sand isn’t the type that sticks to you, so there’s a minimal mess when you get back to your accommodation.

 The entrance to the beach is flat and perfect for pulling a pushchair along, and there are large areas of beach not taken up by payable sunbeds.
 We easily had space to set up a tent and chairs.